Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Biopsy

-A biopsy is always indicated to secure the diagnosis of a pediatric liver tumor, except for the following circumstances:
+A biopsy is always indicated to confirm the diagnosis of a pediatric liver tumor, except in the following circumstances:

 Tumor markers